Energy relaxation in hot electron quantum optics via acoustic and optical phonon emission: Arrival-time distribution and simulations

-Although we could solve \eq{EQ:MEdE} as a set of coupled ordinary differential equations up to a fixed time $t$, we take an alternative approach here since in experiment the electrons propagate a fixed distance from source to detector, rather than for a fixed time.
-Indeed, the stochastic nature of \eq{EQ:MEdE} means that different electrons will emit a different sequence of phonons as they travel and this, coupled with the energy-dependence of the electron velocity, means that the electrons will arrive at the detector at a range of times.
-The distribution of such times is called the arrival-time distribution (ATD), and currently the most general such object accessible in experiment is the energy-resolved arrival-time distribution $A(E,\tau,x_D)$, which we define such that $A(E,\tau,x_D) \Delta E \Delta \tau$ is the probability that an electron arrives at detector position $x_D$ with an energy between $E$ and $E+\Delta E$ between times $\tau$ and $\tau + \Delta \tau$ (in the limit $\Delta E$, $\Delta t \to 0$).
+The stochastic nature of phonon emission means that different electrons emit a different sequence of phonons as they travel.
+This, coupled with the energy-dependence of the electron velocity, means that after travelling a distance $x_D$ from source to detector, the electrons will arrive at a range of times.
+The distribution of such times is called the arrival-time distribution, and currently the most general such object accessible in experiment is the energy-resolved arrival-time distribution $A(E,\tau,x_D)$, defined such that $A(E,\tau,x_D) \Delta E \Delta \tau$ is the probability that an electron arrives at detector position $x_D$ with an energy between $E$ and $E+\Delta E$ between times $\tau$ and $\tau + \Delta \tau$ (in the limit $\Delta E$, $\Delta t \to 0$).
+The calculation of the ATD within quantum mechanics involves some subtleties \cite{Allcock1969,Dumont1993,Delgado1999,Muga2000}.
+However, we shall here pursue a semi-classical description \cite{Kataoka2017}, in which these issues do not arise.

+We assume that the electrons are emitted in Gaussian wavepackets \cite{Ryu2016} centred around an energy $E=E_0$ and time $t=0$, with energy and time widths of $\sigma_E =1$\,meV and $\sigma_\tau=5$\,ps, in line with recent experiments \cite{Fletcher2013,Waldie2015,Johnson2017a}.
+Furthermore, we assume that these wave packets remain coherent during their transmission to the detector and that their shape remains constant.
+The absence of significant dispersion over the relevant timescales was discussed in \cite{Emary2016}.
+The maintenance of coherence under phonon emission can be justified by considering the Bloch-Redfield equations for the coherences, analogous to those for the populations in \eq{EQ:ME}.
+This analysis shows that the rates for the transfer of coherences to be approximately the same as those for the transfer of populations [\eq{EQ:FGR1}] when the spread in $k$ vectors is $\lesssim l_\Omega^{-1}$.
+This is the case for the conditions studied here.

+In this picture then, phonon emission transfers travelling, fixed-shape wavepackets between different energies.
+What remains is to track the motion of the centre of these wavepackets as they travel, and this we do using a Monte Carlo simulation of individual electron trajectories based on the master equation, \eq{EQ:MEdE}.